 Depictions of Merlin and Morgan Le Fay as magical adversaries have continued, and usually the standard wizard and witch stereotypes apply.
 However, in Disney’s adaption of T.S.
 White’s Once and Future King, Merlin’s rival sorceress, Mad Madam Mim, is even more stereotypical in her representation, following in line with a general trend in Disney films which repeatedly cast villainous women in these terms.
 The two nemeses engage in a “wizard’s duel” where they transform into various creatures and attack each other, and rather predictably, Mim cheats but Merlin nevertheless outsmarts her.
 Mim is by no means the only Disney witch, but rather just one iteration of many, and with very few—very recent—exceptions, in Disney films, witches are treacherous and evil.

-What Disney films have done in terms of upholding witch-stereotypes is similarly horrendous.
+Indeed, what Disney films have done in terms of upholding witch-stereotypes is plainly horrendous.
 From the earliest witch stepmother, the wicked queen from Snow White, to subsequent witches such as Maleficent from Sleeping Beauty, Ursula from Little Mermaid and Mother Gothel from Tangled, the evil witch-antagonist has been a featured favorite.
-The metamorphic woman—simultaneously seductive and decrepit—is a stock villain appearing repeatedly in Disney’s films, which regularly present sexist and racist depictions of witches and wizards.
-The witch-antagonist often represents a challenge to the established order; she is powerful and independent, which of course makes her dangerous.
+The metamorphic woman—simultaneously seductive and decrepit—is a stock villain appearing frequently in Disney’s films, which regularly present sexist and racist depictions of witches and wizards.
+The witch-antagonist often represents a challenge to the established order: she is powerful and independent, which of course makes her dangerous.
 To my mind, this is probably the most egregious example of latent misogyny embedded in Disney’s films and the visual rhetoric undoubtedly continues to impact generations of girls and boys.

 Schmendrick & Mommy Fortuna from Peter Beagle’s Last Unicorn: